 In all that nostalgia though, we shouldn’t forget that the experience of the Mother Road wasn’t the same for Americans of Color.
-In fact, as noted author, photographer and cultural critic Candacy Taylor writes,
+In fact, as noted author, photographer and cultural critic, Candacy Taylor wrote;

 The Park Service’s Route 66 Green Book Project is designed to help shed light on the important stories of racial discrimination for Blacks and other travelers of color.
 And to lead to the preservation of remaining business buildings that were in the book, in order to promote commemoration and gain insights and understanding of those who relied on it to experience Route 66.

 For more information on the project, see the National Park Service website HERE, which includes a link to a complete listing of properties along Route 66 that were included in the Green Book.

 It’s worth noting as well that Missouri State University also teamed with the National Park Service on the project and is producing a series of video interviews discussing minority experiences and memories of Historic Route 66 in Green County Missouri and Springfield, Missouri, the birthplace of Route 66.

 The Negro Motorist Green Book and Route 66, produced by Candacy Taylor in partnership with the National Park Service Route 66 Corridor Preservation Program.